JNRowe/hubugs/doc/install.rst

 :abbr:`PyPI (Python Package Index)`:

 * :pypi:`argh`, an excellent package for building command line tools in Python
+* :pypi:`blessings` for terminal formatting including colourisation
 * :pypi:`github2` for wrapping access to the GitHub API
 * :pypi:`html2text` is used formatting HTML for the terminal
 * :pypi:`Jinja2` for templating
 * :pypi:`markdown2` is used for converting issue text to HTML
 * :pypi:`Pygments` for syntax highlighting in template output

-Optionally, :pypi:`termcolor` is required for producing coloured terminal output.